leeprevost/pres_elect_US/README.md

 Very specifically, I wanted to focus on where the incremental votes for Joe Biden came from over the Democrat vote counts in the 2016 election, by county.
 The raw counts for those vote diffs are in: [diff_16_20.csv](/tabs/diff_16_20.csv).

-The top 30 counties whose votes shifted towards Biden include 4.24M incremental votes over the 2016 election.
+The top 30 counties [whose votes shifted towards Biden] include 4.24M incremental votes over the 2016 election.

 ![Where Did Additional Biden Votes Come From Over 2016?](/img/inc_20_demo_votes.jpg)

-Some incremental questions:
-~~- Were there unusual (ie. unnatural) margin shifts at county level in 20 over 2000-2016?~~
-- Possible use of Benford or Zscore to flush those out.  (@todo: Benford) ~~- Which counties lurched leftward or rightward in an unpredictable or unnatural way (20 over 00-16)?~~

 ## Distribution of Margins By County
-Analyis to think about how to suss out the outliers, looking at what looks to be fairly normal distribution of margins across all
+In order to analyze the outliers, I studied the vote distributions.
+Looking at what looks to be fairly normal distribution of margins across all
 3,156 counties.
 This is a frequency count, not magnitude showing that most of US counties are steadily shifting right but most of those are small.